ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 * Clarification about the number of domains to be addressed per report
 * The addition of extensions as part of the report structure
 * PSD is now included as part of the specification
+* Selector is now required when reporting a DKIM signature

 Furthermore, the original DMARC specification was contained within a single document, [@!RFC7489].
 The original document has